jsDrome/jsdrome.com/posts/personal/photos/view-from-home.md

  - Public transport needs to improve.

- - Crime rate, curroption increasing.
+ - Crime rate, corruption on the rise and need to be checked.

  - Some auto drivers ruining the reputaion of others.